noi-techpark/mail-dispatcher/README.md

     (3)   > MX Record: inbound-smtp.eu-west-1.amazonaws.com
     (4)   > Verification Domain: _amazonses.mails.example.com
     (5)   > Verification Value (TXT): 6sGk2GAyieeDhOdbGGNgifYeJo2PBDE4ZuHafLoKO/c=
+    (6)   > DKIM: Disabled

 In order to setup the domain you need to first configure the MX record on the domain (1) with value (3).
 Then you need to setup a TXT record on the verification domain (4) with value (5).

+If you have enabled the usage of DKIM signed emails, (6) and subsequent lines will contain all the DNS related setup necessary for correctly signing the outgoing emails.

 This command can be executed consecutively without consequences.